clertonraf/wallet-grpc/README.markdown

 ```

 A `test/resources/hibernate.cfg.xml` file is provided just for test scenarios.
 The differences relies on the host connection.
-This time, will try to connect to `localhost` instead of the docker  containet name.
+This time, will try to connect to `localhost` instead of the docker container name.

 * Run `gradle test` with log level `INFO`
 ````